 Fulfilling your CPD requirements

-Your annual CPD obligations as a RIBA Chartered Member
+Your annual CPD obligations as a RIBA Chartered Member - five things to do:

 Assigning learning points is about getting you to reflect on the personal and professional impact of each CPD activity.

 - one point: you learned little

-- two points: your awareness increased generally, through a one to two hour activity
+- two points: your awareness increased generally, through a one to two-hour activity

 - three points: you gained a great deal of detailed insight, through a half to one day activity